 - Mix together the flour, baking soda and salt, then add the flour mixture and stir to form a soft dough.
 Stir in the chocolate.
 Dough should be fairly soft at this point.

 - Chill dough for about 10 minutes or just until it is firm enough to scoop.
-Scoop about 1/4 cup batter for each cookie onto a couple of foil lined plates or a baking tray (8-10 total).
+Scoop about ¼ cup batter for each cookie onto a couple of foil lined plates or a baking tray (8-10 total).
 Cover loosely with plastic wrap and chill for two hours or until dough blobs are firm enough so that you can shape them into neater rounds.
 When they are firm, shape them into neater balls and press down slightly so you have discs.
-For best results chill over night, or go ahead and bake.
+For best results chill overnight, or go ahead and bake.